-ALL STUDENTS CHOOSING TO DO A THESIS SHOULD PRESENT A THESIS PROPOSAL (MAXIMUM THREE PAGES) TO THE MS DIRECTOR BY OCTOBER 1 (THIRD SEMESTER).
+ALL STUDENTS CHOOSING TO DO A THESIS SHOULD SUBMIT A THESIS PROPOSAL (NOT MORE THAN 2 PAGES) TO THE MS DIRECTOR BY OCTOBER 15 (THIRD SEMESTER).
 THE THESIS PROPOSAL SHOULD INCLUDE A TITLE (TENTATIVE THAT CAN BE REFINED LATER), A LIST OF THREE COMMITTEE MEMBERS (TWO SHOULD BE FROM STATISTICS INCLUDING THE CHAIR) AND A DESCRIPTION OF YOUR WORK.

 NOTE: THE MASTERS THESIS COMMITTEE SHOULD BE FORMED AND APPROVED BY GRADUATE SCHOOL AT LEAST 30 DAYS PRIOR TO YOUR DEFENSE.